 The smell of this particular V model hand cream comprises of strong citrus tones.

-Abib products are available at Korean skincare boutiques.
-I received mine from Style Korean.
+Abib products are available at Korean skincare boutiques such as Yes Style.

 The hand cream expires 12 months after opening.